-C: schar\ cvSeqPush(CvSeq\ seq, const void\ element=NULL )
+C: char\ cvSeqPush(CvSeq\ seq, void\ element=NULL)

-element - Added element
+- seq Sequence - element Added element

 The function adds an element to the end of a sequence and returns a pointer to the allocated element.
 If the input element is NULL, the function simply allocates a space for one more element.